 The vast majority of the prized antique and vintage Kashan rugs available today usually stem from the second half of the 19th to the beginning of the 20th century.
 During this time period, the best Kashan carpets were commissioned for individual homes, while others were produced for either the domestic or foreign markets.
 The best Kashan carpets have always used a superior quality of wool.
 Older antique carpets feature the preferred vegetable dyes, while virtually all pieces from the 1930’s on incorporate the modern chrome dyes.

-Most prized of all are the earlier Motasham Kashan carpets from this style, dating from the middle of the 19th century and sometimes even earlier.
+Most prized of all are the earlier Mohtasham Kashan carpets from this style, dating from the middle of the 19th century and sometimes even earlier.
 The finest of these Persian carpets utilize an antique ivory or gold background and reflect exceedingly fine detail, as well as extremely time-softened pastel and earth tones.
-Motasham Kashan antique rugs of great age are typically held in private collections.
+Mohtasham Kashan antique rugs of great age are typically held in private collections.